vscode-reborn-ai/vscode-reborn-ai/README.md

 yarn run watch
 ```

-## Testing the Extension in Visual Studio Code
+## Developing this extension in VS Code

 To test the vscode-chatgpt-reborn extension in Visual Studio Code, follow these steps: